Staying Mentally Healthy

 You cannot defeat an enemy you don’t know.

-According to this study, in order to face the fear, you need to make a list about the triggers associated with you and how they hold you back in life and asking for help.
+According to this study, in order to face the fear, you need to make a list of the triggers associated with you and how they hold you back in life and asking for help.
 Being honest with yourself is key.
 Being introspective and honest with yourself will open doors.

 Honesty is a powerful tool.
 Just make sure that you acknowledge your fear and do all that you can to face it.
 If you can push yourself to ask for help at first it can make it a lot easier in the future.